News of Interest.TV

 A Summary of the Documentary Video “Overview of America”

-This video describes aspects of the major types of governmental and economic systems which exist in the world, and explains why the system of a capitalistic constitutional republic as outlined in the United States Constitution is preferable to other types of systems.
+This video describes aspects of the major types of government and economic systems that exist in the world, and it explains why the system of a capitalistic constitutional republic as outlined in the United States Constitution is preferable to other types of systems.

 Behind the Big News: Clip 2 of 3, How the CFR Controls the American Media

-Endgame Part 2 - How the Bilderberg Group is Secretly Merging the North American Continent
+Endgame Segment - How the Bilderberg Group is Secretly Merging the North American Continent

-This video clip from the Alex Jones film “Endgame” explains specifically how the Bilderberg Group has been using stealth for strategically paving the way toward full consolidation of the North American countries, for merging the populations, monetary systems, militaries, and highways of the United States, Canada and Mexico.
+This video clip from the Alex Jones film “Endgame: Blueprint for Global Enslavement” explains how the secretive Bilderberg Group has been using stealth for strategically paving the way for the North American countries to be consolidated by merging the populations, monetary systems, militaries, and highways of the United States, Canada and Mexico.

 Video Clips From the Documentary “Healing Codes for the Biological Apocalypse”

-This article summarizes video clips from the Len Horowitz documentary video “Healing Codes for the Biological Apocalypse,” discussing a variety of topics about agendas of little known groups such as the Illuminati that have had a controlling influence in society for thousands of years.
-Horowtiz decodes long-term agendas of such groups through studying their writings which date as far back as the Bible.
+This article summarizes video clips from the Len Horowitz documentary video “Healing Codes for the Biological Apocalypse,” explaining a variety of topics about agendas of little known groups such as the Illuminati that have had a controlling influence in society for thousands of years.

 A Summary of the Secret Society the “Illuminati,” Drawn from the Works of Henry Makow

-The book The Shadows of Power: The Council on Foreign Relations and the American Decline chronicles American history during most of the 20th century, examining major national and international events occurring during each of the Presidential administrations by focusing on the activities of the Establishment elite running the secretive and powerful political organization the Council on Foreign Relations (CFR).
+The book The Shadows of Power: The Council on Foreign Relations and the American Decline, written by James Perloff in 1988, chronicles American history during most of the 20th century, examining major national and international events occurring during each of the Presidential administrations by focusing on the activities of the Establishment elite running the secretive and powerful political organization the Council on Foreign Relations (CFR).

 politics